 When Purpose-Licensed On-Hold Music Makes Sense

 Many businesses don’t actively manage their on-hold music.
 It’s often inherited, set once years ago, or assumed to be acceptable because it “sounds professional.”
+That’s understandable — but it can also create uncertainty.

 If several of these statements sound familiar, it’s usually a sign that a purpose-licensed, one-file on-hold music solution is the simplest way forward.